element-foundation/construction-paper/Construction-Paper.md

 The ability to maintain exposure to the growth of a base asset while also generating yield is one of the main forces currently driving lending protocols.
 Many DeFi users take out loans in order to maintain exposure to ETH but also to grow their portfolio through the high APYs provided by stable pairs or other tokens.
 The following gives a more detailed example.

 #### Example
 As an example, Jonny likes ETH a lot.
 He believes ETH will grow significantly over the next year.
-However, Jonny also sees that he can receive 30% APY by staking stable coins such as DAI.
-Jonny does not want to trade his ETH for DAI to obtain the yield because he misses out on ETH's increase in price, which he believes will exceed the APY he obtains through staking DAI.
+However, Jonny also sees that he can receive 30% APY by providing liquidity for stablecoins such as DAI.
+Jonny does not want to trade his ETH for DAI to obtain the yield because he misses out on ETH's increase in price, which he believes will exceed the APY he obtains through providing liquidity for DAI.
 Currently, the solution is simple.
 Jonny will do the following:

 **Method Via Lending or Collateralization**